Analytical Thomism

 Analytical Thomism is a philosophical movement which promotes the interchange of ideas between the thought of Thomas Aquinas (including the philosophy carried on in relation to his thinking, called 'Thomism'), and modern analytic philosophy.
+It is a branch of analytic scholasticism that draws on other scholastic sources, esp.
+John Duns Scotus.

-Scottish philosopher John Haldane first coined the term in the early 1990s and has since been one of the movement's leading proponents.
+Scottish philosopher, John Haldane first coined the term in the early 1990s, and has since been one of the movement's leading proponents.
 According to Haldane, "analytical Thomism involves the bringing into mutual relationship of the styles and preoccupations of recent English-speaking philosophy and the ideas and concerns shared by St Thomas and his followers".

 History 19th century—World War

 The modern revival of Aquinas's thought can be traced to the work of mid-19th Century thomists, such as Tommaso Maria Zigliara, Josef Kleutgen, Gaetano Sanseverino, and Giovanni Maria Cornoldi.
 This movement received an enormous impetus by Pope Leo XIII's encyclical Aeterni Patris of 1879.
 In the first half of the twentieth century, Edouard Hugon, Réginald Garrigou-Lagrange, Étienne Gilson, and Jacques Maritain, among others, carried on Leo's call for a Thomist revival.
 Gilson and Maritain in particular taught and lectured throughout Europe and North America, influencing a generation of English-speaking Catholic philosophers.
 Some of the latter then began to harmonize Thomism with broader contemporary philosophical trends.

 Similarly, the Kraków Circle in Poland used mathematical logic in presenting Thomism, which the Circle judged to have "a structured body of propositions connected in meaning and subject matter, and linked by logical relations of compatibility and incompatibility, entailment, etc." The Circle has been said to be "the most significant expression of Catholic thought between the two World Wars".